 Runa is the one who always notices how people are feeling.
 Her friends and family are the most important part of her life, and when we go somewhere new she will soon have new friends to play with.
 She speaks German and Danish, and is starting to learn English, so talking to new friends is usually easy.
 She is not keen on sailing, but loves exploring new places.
 And nobody handles being seasick as well as her.

 Esben is the photographer in the family.
 He loves taking walks to look for exactly the right light.
 But is not so patient when it comes to photographing us 😉 He is also the go-to person when mechanical things needs fixing.
 He just can’t help it, but needs to figure out how things work.
-For example, the first year we went on summer holidays on Chip-Chip he figured out the wind wane while sailing and he almost burned down the boat as he figured out how to use our notorious stove.
+For example, the first year we went on summer holidays on Chip-Chip he figured out the wind vane while sailing and he almost burned down the boat as he figured out how to use our notorious difficult kerosene stove.
 But thanks to him, now we know how everything works on board.

 I started this page because I missed writing.
-In all honesty writing is a part of my job, but scientific writing is just very different from relatively quickly writing your thoughts in a blog post.
+In all honesty writing was a part of my job, but scientific writing is just very different from relatively quickly writing your thoughts in a blog post.
 So here I am, and we’ll see how it turns out.

 A recurring theme is the ocean; it’s where I grew up, where I am and have been spending a lot of my free time – and it’s the focus of my research.